CSC's Data Storage Services - Services for Research

-High-capacity storage service for utilising research data in computing environments.
+High-capacity storage service for utilising data in computing environments.
 The data is stored as static objects (object storage).
 Allas can be used with S3 or Swift API compatible tools.
 Automatic data backups are not provided.More about Allas »

 Storing data while computing

 Storage environment on CSC supercomputers

-The storage environment areas of Puhti and Mahti are intended only for data that is in active use.
-Files that have not been modified for longer than 90 days will be automatically removed.Read more about storage environment on CSC supercomputers »
+The storage environment areas of Puhti and Mahti are designed and intended only for active research data.
+Data that is not used on weekly basis can be stored in Allas.Read more about storage environment on CSC supercomputers »

 Storage in cloud environments